2013–14 Oklahoma City Thunder season: Trades

-On June 27, the Thunder traded the draft rights to Archie Goodwin, the twenty-ninth pick, and cash considerations to the Golden State Warriors in exchange for Andre Roberson, the twenty-sixth pick.
-The same day, the Thunder traded cash considerations to the Portland Trail Blazers in exchange for Grant Jerrett, the fortieth pick.
+On June 27, the Thunder traded the draft rights to Archie Goodwin, the 29th pick, and cash considerations to the Golden State Warriors in exchange for Andre Roberson, the 26th pick.
+The same day, the Thunder traded cash considerations to the Portland Trail Blazers in exchange for Grant Jerrett, the 40th pick.

 On July 11, the Thunder signed-and-traded Kevin Martin and cash considerations to the Minnesota Timberwolves in a three-team trade, for the draft rights to Szymon Szewczyk from Milwaukee.
 The Thunder also generated a trade exception worth $7 million.

 Free agency

-For this offseason, free agency began on July 1st, 2013 while the July moratorium ended on July 10.
+For this offseason, free agency began on July 1, 2013, while the July moratorium ended on July 10.
 Ronnie Brewer, Derek Fisher and Kevin Martin were set to hit unrestricted free agency.
-On July 2, it was reported that Kevin Martin agreed to a four-year, $28 million deal with the Minnesota Timberwolves, which he later signed on July 11.
+On July 2, it was reported that Kevin Martin agreed to a four-year, $28 million deal with the Minnesota Timberwolves, which he later signed nine days later.
 The Thunder negotiated a sign-and-trade to generate a trade exception.
 On July 24, Derek Fisher agreed to a new contract to stay with the Thunder.
 Sam Presti called Fisher "a valuable member of our team and we are excited to have him back.
 He has such a positive impact on his teammates and the organization.”
 On August 28, Ronnie Brewer signed a deal with the Houston Rockets.

 On August 7, Ryan Gomes signed a deal with the Thunder.
 Gomes spent seven season in the NBA before playing internationally with the Artland Dragons in the ProA league.

 Front office and coaching changes

 On May 15, Thunder assistant Maurice Cheeks was hired as the head coach of the Detroit Pistons.
 Cheeks served as an assistant coach for the Thunder for four seasons.
 Cheeks helped guide the Thunder to four playoff appearances, a finals appearance and an overall 212-100 (.707) record.

 On July 31, the Thunder announced Robert Pack and Mike Terpstra as assistant coaches.
 Pack joins the Thunder after serving three seasons as the assistant coach of the Los Angeles Clippers.
-Terpstra joins the Thunder after twenty years of experience in different capacities at the college, junior college and high school levels, with additional experience in the NBA Development League and the CBA.
+Terpstra joined the Thunder after 20 years of experience in different capacities at the college, junior college, and high school levels, with additional experience in the NBA Development League and the CBA.